TUDelft-MUDE/2024-files/README.md

 Authors: Jaime Arriaga Garcia, Robert Lanzafame

-Contributors: Dhruv Mehta provided an outline of some assignments and Ajay Jagadeesh provided feedback.
+Contributors: Isabel Slingerland provided critical feedback and suggestions for improving the assignments.
+Dhruv Mehta provided an outline of some assignments and Ajay Jagadeesh provided feedback.
 The triangular meshing script was developed by Robert with significant contributions from GitHub Copilot.

 ### Week 2.2: Finite Element Method